 I have wanted a spice grinder for a while now and this month I spoiled myself and ordered one.
 I’m really happy with it.

 I was sent samples of this wonderful Sweet balsamic reduction from Jomeis Fine Foods in Melbourne.
-I’ve tried it with some sourdough, olive oil and dukkah and it gets two thumbs up from John and me.
+I’ve tried it with some sourdough, olive oil and dukkah and it gets two thumbs up from me.
 I’m also going to use this in some strawberry jam so watch for it.
 I just have to wait for the berries to ripen.

 Harper Collins sent this Slow Cooker Central cookbook by Paulene Christie the other day.
 It’s been quite chilly around here and meals in the slow cooker are mighty welcome after a long day.
 I’ll share something from this book soon and fingers crossed that it will be delicious.